Vonng/pigsty/docs/d-monly.md

 CREATE EXTENSION IF NOT EXISTS "pg_freespacemap" WITH SCHEMA "monitor";
 ```

-### Monitoring Views
+### Monitor Views

-The monitoring view provides several common pre-processing results and wraps permissions for certain monitoring metrics that require high privileges (e.g. shared memory allocation) for easy query and use.
-It is highly recommended to create
+The monitoring view shows common preprocessing results and wraps privileges for specific monitoring metrics (e.g., shared memory allocation).
+It is highly recommended to create it in all databases that need to be monitored.

-<details><summary>Monitoring Views</summary>
+<details><summary>Monitor Views</summary>

 ```sql
 --==================================================================--